Joseph: A model of character, faith, and fatherhood

 Hamilton, pastor of the United Methodist Church of the Resurrection in Leawood, Kansas, is the author of Faithful: Christmas through the Eyes of Joseph.

 “His is a beautiful and moving story,” Hamilton continues in a recorded conversation for United Methodist Communications’ Get Your Spirit in Shape.
 “Often we go right to Mary, we go right to the Christ child, but we miss out on this man who likely formed and shaped much of Jesus’ self-understanding, his understanding of God and what God is like.”

 What we know

 The Bible gives little information about this important figure in Jesus’ early life.

-Matthew tells us his father’s name was Jacob (1:16), a detail the gospel writer may include to call to mind another Joseph, the dream-interpreting son of Jacob we read about in Genesis.
+Matthew tells us Joseph's father’s name was Jacob (1:16), a detail the gospel writer may include to call to mind another Joseph, the dream-interpreting son of Jacob we read about in Genesis.
 God used that Joseph to save the people of Israel during a famine (see Genesis 37-50), and Mary’s betrothed to parent the one who saves us all.

 Carpenters “probably weren’t building houses,” Hamilton explains.
 “They were built primarily of stone or mud brick.”
 Instead, Joseph likely made yokes for oxen, household and farming tools, doors for homes, and furniture.

 Joseph probably taught Jesus the craft (see Mark 6:3).
 His family may have passed the skills of the trade from father to son for generations.

 In many ways, Joseph was ordinary, like many of the men of his day.
 “At the same time,” Hamilton clarifies, “he represents some of the highest ideals.”